Ambrosia Software: Abandoned projects

 In 1996, Ambrosia announced the development of a 3D horror-themed adventure game called Manse by Brian Barnes.
 It was demoed at Macworld Expo in 1998.

+In 2000, Ben Spees worked on a racing/combat game called Ragnarok for Ambrosia.

 In 2014, Tod Baudais claimed to be continuing work on a cancelled Ambrosia project called Goo Moo, or Gooliens, a game about a green alien blob that must grow in size in order to abduct cows.

 Shareware policies

 One of Ambrosia's founding mantras was that shareware software should not be distributed as crippleware.
 The company's software was released on the honor system with only a short reminder that you had used the unregistered software for "x" amount of time, creating what is commonly called nagware.

 This policy was later changed and the company employed typical shareware piracy prevention measures, as well as more innovative ones such as used in the Escape Velocity line of games where the team's mascot, Hector the Parrot (known in-game as Cap'n Hector), would use her heavily armed ship to ceaselessly attack players of unregistered copies after the trial period had expired.
 Their software products therefore began to fall under the category of crippleware.
 Although the company no longer provides new expiring license codes, Ambrosia's founder Andrew Welch released Decoder Ring which allows anyone to generate new license codes.

 Matt Slot has written about the factors that played into the policy change.